DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="notice"><strong>Warning:</strong> In the request header, use Content-Type as application/json .</aside>

 > **Mastercard credit card transactions with stored credentials**: the Mastercard brand requires the Transaction Initiator Indicator for credit and debit card transactions using stored card data.
 The goal is to indicate if the transaction was initiated by the cardholder or by the merchant.
 In this scenario, the node `InitiatedTransactionIndicator` must be sent with the parameters `Category` and `SubCategory` for Mastercard transactions, within the `Payment` node.
-Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Initiator Indicator Tables](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator-tables).
+Please check the complete list of categories in the `Category` parameter description and the subcategories tables in [Transaction Indicator Tables](https://developercielo.github.io/en/manual/cielo-ecommerce#mastercard-transaction-initiator-indicator-tables).

 Please refer to [Credit card with authentication](https://developercielo.github.io/en/manual/cielo-ecommerce#credit-card-with-authentication) to create an authenticated credit card transaction.